YYL7/Projects/Data Mining Project/README.md

 After performing the above operation, we were left with 69,667 instances with 21 features for further analysis.

-Lables: Total number of lable 0 instance: 63,500; Total number of lable 1 instance: 6,167.
+Lables: readmitted (0/1)

 Lable 1: Readimited within 30 days.
+Total number of lable 1 instance is 6,167.

 Lable 0: Not get readmitted within 30 days or get readmitted after 30 days.
+Total number of lable 0 instance is 63,500.

 # 3. Algorithms